 - Secured competent authority agreements to eliminate double taxation involving the US, Canada, Japan, Mexico, the United Kingdom, etc.

-- Advised numerous companies regarding tax-efficient supply chain restructurings involving Europe, Asia and the Americas.
+- Advised numerous companies regarding supply chain restructurings involving Europe, Asia and the Americas.

-- Counseled pharmaceutical company regarding strategies to address transfer pricing risks and reduce taxable permanent establishment concerns.
+- Counseled pharmaceutical company on strategies to address transfer pricing risks and reduce taxable permanent establishment concerns.

 - Advised companies regarding tax and customs implications of cross-border transactions.

-- "Future of APAs," Transfer Pricing Conference, Washington, DC
+- "New World for Resolving Transfer Pricing Disputes," FBA, Washington, DC

 - "US Tax Reform & Transfer Pricing Developments," Japan Tax Association, Tokyo